 At the forefront of the trend, gold fixtures have re-emerged as a favourite in bathroom design.
 Keeping it simple with small but very visible touches of gold in fixtures can create hints of subtle luxury in your space.
 Regardless of where you use gold accents, they will add understated elegance to the bathroom (just be careful not to go overboard – balance is key!).
 Available from Esclusiva retailers, the handles on the Cosenza Basin Unit are available in rich Brushed Brass and will provide a clean gold accent that will elevate any bathroom space.

 Gold Bathroom Taps

 There is no doubt that taps are an indispensable feature in the bathroom.
-In the blog post Our Favourite Tissino Taps, we talked about the wide variety of finishes available in the Parina collection, including White Gold, Honey Gold and Brushed Honey Gold.
+Our recently introduced Lucia range, offers a brushed brass finish that can be matched to other products in the Lucia range.
 Combining modern curves with vintage gold hues, the tap is a great feature to incorporate some gold into your bathroom design.